 “I can’t get my board members to perform!“

-That is one of the most common complaints we at Funding for Good hear from clients.
+Pushing your Board is one of the most common topics we at Funding for Good hear about from clients.

 So what’s the problem?

 Well…”Only a few are really active.
 They say they want to help, but when it comes time to perform, they just don’t deliver!“

 Sound familiar?
 Need help pushing your board of directors to perform?